Advances in Bayesian random partition models: A comprehensive review: Introduction

 A particular mention should be made regarding clustering in the presence of covariates.
 This refers to the partitioning of a set of experimental units, where the probability of each partition depends on the covariates.
 In other words, observations with similar or equal levels of covariates are more likely to be clustered together.
 In model-based clustering, the dependence on covariates can be incorporated into the cluster probabilities.
 Examples of such approaches can be found in works by \cite{pawlowsky1992spatial}, \cite{fernandez2002modelling}, \cite{tjelmeland2003bayesian}, \cite{neelon2014multivariate}, and \cite{paci2018dynamic}.
 To address biases arising from the sum-to-one constraint of the probability vector, \cite{mastrantonio2019new} propose a logit-Gaussian process.
-For a recent review of dependent Dirichlet processes, we recommend referring to \cite{quintana2020dependent}.
+For a recent review of dependent Dirichlet processes, we refer to \cite{quintana2020dependent}, and for a comprehensive review of Bayesian clustering methodologies, we also refer the reader to \cite{wade2023bayesian}, focused on Bayesian covariate-dependent mixture models.

-This study aims to examine the advantages and disadvantages of various approaches to Bayesian model-based clustering found in the literature, in order to provide insights for future research directions.
+This study aims to examine the advantages and disadvantages of various approaches based on random partition models found in the literature, in order to provide insights for future research directions.

 The paper is organized as follows: Section \ref{sec:rpm} provides the definitions of random partition models, along with the notation used throughout the paper.
 Section \ref{sec:InducedRpm} explores induced random partition models based on both finite and infinite mixture models.
 Section \ref{sec:ppm} discusses product partition models and other prior distributions for partitions.
 Section \ref{sec:clust_subpop} addresses the problem of clustering populations, while Section \ref{sec:posteriors} introduces approaches to estimate the optimal partition once its posterior distribution is available.
 Finally, Section \ref{sec:conclu} presents the concluding remarks of the paper.